UrielPaluch/UrielPaluch/README.md

 ### Hi there 👋

-####  I'm Uriel Paluch, I'm a student of Actuarial Science at University of Buenos Aires (UBA) and I work as a Data Analyst at Cohen.
+#### I'm a student of Actuarial Science at University of Buenos Aires (UBA) and I work as a Data Analyst at Cohen.

 - 🔭 I’m currently working on R & Python Projects.
 - 🌱 I’m currently learning GCP.